 Complaints and Investigations

-Having a problem with a contractor the ROC might be able to help.
+Having a problem with a contractor, the ROC might be able to help.
 You can call on them for inspection as part of their "Building Confidence Program."
-This program allows you the opportunity to have the ROC check things out, without filing a formal complaint.
-If that does not work for you, or you are past trying to reconcile with a contractor you believe has done a bad job you can always file a formal complaint. (see "filing a complaint with the ROC" )
+This program allows you the opportunity to have the ROC check things out without filing a formal complaint.
+If that does not work for you or you are past trying to reconcile with a contractor you believe has done a lousy job, you can always file a formal complaint. (see "filing a complaint with the ROC" )

 The Recovering Fund

-This money is set aside to help people who have been ripped off by a bad contractor.
-Keep in mind that this is not a piggy bank that anyone can just shake a few coins out of when needed.
+Money set aside to help people who have been ripped off by a bad contractor.
+Keep in mind that this is not a piggy bank that anyone can shake a few coins out of when needed.
 There are hoops to jump through, and the problem needs to be serious.
-However, there is help in recovering some cost, and I like that idea.
+However, there is help in recovering some costs, and I like that idea.
 Before you considering claiming recovery, be sure to read up on the program to make sure you are qualified.

 How can you help the ROC

-The more eyes and ears the ROC has the better.
-Contracting without a license is a crime in the state of Arizona and does much harm to the unsuspecting citizens of our community.
-If you see something tell them and help them keep YOU and others safe from con artist pretending to be contractors.
+The more eyes and ears the ROC has, the better.
+Contracting without a license is a crime in the state of Arizona.
+And does much harm to the unsuspecting citizens of our community.
+If you see something, tell them and help them keep YOU and others safe from con artists pretending to be contractors.
 Please take into consideration that every one of those news shows on bad contractors always ends up being some unlicensed con artist, and it makes the entire industry look bad.
 See something speak up and help out.

 What can you expect?

-So to be clear the ROC is a government agency, and they do have a bureaucracy to muddle through.
-Do not expect your complaints to be addressed immediately.
-There is a process, and that process does include giving the contractor the change to make things right, They have a method and so before you ask for their help make sure you have taken the time to read up on their site and understand how they do things and how they want things done.
+So to be clear, the ROC is a government agency, and they do have a bureaucracy to muddle through.
+There is a process, and that process does include giving the contractor the change to make things right, they have a method and so before you ask for their help make sure you have taken the time to read up on their site and understand how they do things and how they want things done.
 It will help you avoid being disappointed when they don't ride in on white horses to the rescue.